United States of America

 Delaware is the second smallest state in the country, but its narrow borders hold significant diversity.
 During the American Civil War, the citizens of Delaware were split in their loyalties, and even today, the state seems to have two distinct identities, one taking its cue from the industrious North, the other following the relaxed pace of the South.

-Central and southern Delaware have a decidedly different flavour.
+Central and southern Delaware, on the other hand, have a decidedly different flavour.
 Small towns are surrounded by farmland.
 Charming bed and breakfasts take the place of grand hotels.
 In Dover, the quiet state capital, visitors might see Amish buggies travelling alongside regular traffic.
 A strong connection with the environment is apparent, as outdoorsmen revel in waterfowl hunting and fishermen take advantage of the many inlets and tidal marshes that crisscross the region.
-The sandy beaches along the Atlantic Ocean are popular destinations and cater to all tastes, from sleepy Bethany Beach with its large family homes to livelier Rehoboth with its boardwalk and outlet shopping malls-even more enticing, as Delaware is sales-tax free.
+The sandy beaches along the Atlantic Ocean are popular destinations and cater to all tastes, from sleepy Bethany Beach with its large family homes, to livelier Rehoboth with its boardwalk and outlet shopping malls.
+Speaking of shopping, Delaware is sales-tax free, making it an exciting destination for bargain hunters.

 Become our Delaware Travel Expert